axelarnetwork/axelar-cgp-solidity/contracts/governance/DESIGN.md

 Central to the Axelar Governance Protocol is a Multisig contract, incorporating MultisigBase and Multisig components.
 This contract maintains a list of signer accounts and enforces a threshold or minimum number of signers required to execute certain functions.
 It plays a pivotal role in defining token mint limits for the gateway.

 ### Voting Procedure
 For each transaction, a voting process is initiated among the signers.
-Each time a signer casts a vote, the count increments and the act is documented against the signer's address.
-Upon reaching the threshold, the transaction executes and the voting counter resets.
+Every time a signer casts a vote, the counter increases, and the action is recorded under the signer's address.
+Once the threshold is met, the transaction is carried out, and the voting counter is reset.

 ### Rotation of Signers
 The Multisig contract facilitates a rotation mechanism for signers.
 Existing signers can refresh the list of signatory addresses and the threshold value using the `rotateSigners` function.
 Each rotation is tracked by incrementing an epoch.